thinhong/denim/README.md

 ## Example

-This is a basic example to illustrate the specification of a simple SIR model, which contains the three compartments susceptible (S), infected (I) and recovered (R).
+This is a basic example to illustrate the specification of a simple SIR model, which contains three compartments susceptible (S), infected (I) and recovered (R).
 The recovery probabilities of infected individuals are gamma distributed in this example:

 ``` r
 library(denim)